 This course focuses on analyzing and controlling food, beverage management, and labor costs.
 Students will explore current common control methods and techniques using data and computer software for making quantitative decisions necessary in food service operations.

-Prerequisite: CAHM 110, CAHM 170, CIS 103 and MATH 118 or higher.
+Prerequisite: CAHM 110, CAHM 170, CIS 103 and FNMT 118 or MATH 118 or higher.